(1840 - 1914)

 He was wounded in action at Antietam on 17 September 1862.

 He was captured at Warrenton, VA on 13 October 1863 and held in Richmond, VA.
 He was paroled at City Point, VA on 9 March 1864 and mustered out at Ft.
 Snelling, MN.
 In April 1865 he arrived in Stow, OH on a boat from Detroit, and met fellow First Minnesota veteran Ed Season who was on the way to enlist.
 With Season he enlisted 27 April 1865 in Company H, 198th Ohio Infantry and collected a $100 bonus.
 He mustered out on 8 May 1865 in Baltimore, MD.

 After the War

-In 1892 he homesteaded on land between the Spider and Manitowish Lakes near Manitowish, WI, and in 1896 established and operated - with his son Lafayette - the Spider Lake Resort there until selling it in 1916.
+In 1892 he homesteaded on land between the Spider and Manitowish Lakes near Manitowish, WI, and in 1896 established and operated - with his son Lafayette - the Spider Lake Resort there (until his son sold it in 1916).
 By about 1902 he also ran a hotel/resort at Divide, WI, on the south shore of North Turtle Lake.